Tobbysam247/Ibuwums-Brewery-Plc/README.md

 - Filled missing values appropriately.

 ### Step 2: SQL for Analysis
-I exported the cleaned dataset to MySQL Workbench where I:
+I exported the cleaned dataset to MySQL Workbench, where I:
 - Queried the data to extract meaningful KPIs,
 - Answered each of the 20+ business questions using aggregate functions, joins, and date filters,
 - Exported each result as a `.csv`.